Comparing Pennsylvania's BAC Level With the Rest of the United States

 Penalties for driving with higher blood alcohol concentration percentages increase the more intoxicated you are.
 You will be required to pay to have an ignition interlock device installed in your vehicle, and you may lose your driving privileges for a year or more.
 The more DUI convictions you have, the harsher your penalties become.
 Your insurance company may refuse to pay for treatment for injuries that have resulted from your Driving Under the Influence conviction.

-Being convicted of Driving Under the Influence can cause all types of upheaval for you and your family.
+Driving Under the Influence convictions are known to cause all kinds of disruptions, not only for you but also your family.
 Hiring an experienced attorney as soon as you are arrested is the best thing you can do for yourself and your loved ones.
-Get the legal help you deserve and call Logue Law for a free consultation.
-The Pittsburgh DUI attorneys at Logue Law are dedicated to helping clients get the best outcomes possible.
-They are aggressive and experienced, and willing to take on prosecutors to win your freedom.
+Get the legal assistance you need by contacting Logue Law Group.
+They will give you a free initial consultation.
+The attorneys at Logue Law Group are enthusiastic about helping clients get the best outcomes possible.
+They are relentless and practiced, and eager to face prosecutors with an eye to winning your freedom.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!